VAT reliefs for disabled and older people

 Note that the relief is only available where the items are supplied and installed together – you cannot purchase the items separately at the reduced rate and install them yourself.
 You also will not get the reduced rate if you have to pay for any repairs or replacements of an existing installation.

-Remember: if you are aged 60+ and also disabled, you might get the full VAT relief where it is available rather than just the reduced rate.
+Remember: if you are aged 60 or over and also disabled, you might get the full VAT relief where it is available rather than just the reduced rate.
 It is worth noting that where your physical condition is so impaired on account of age that you cannot get about without a wheelchair or a walking aid, you may be said to be disabled.

 The person who uses and benefits from the goods must be 60 or over at the time when the supply and installation takes place.
 It does not matter, though, who actually orders and pays for the work.